mr-karan/calert/README.md

 -   Alertmanager has the ability of group similar alerts together and fire only one event, clubbing all the alerts data into one event. `calert` leverages this and sends all alerts in one message by looping over the alerts and passing data in the template.
 You can configure the rules for grouping the alerts in `alertmanager.yml` config.
 You can read more about it [here](https://github.com/prometheus/docs/blob/master/content/docs/alerting/alertmanager.md#grouping)

+-   You can use `--config.file` parameter to supply a custom config file path while running `calert`.

 ## API

 -   POST `/create?room_name=<>` (Used to receive new alerts and push to Google Chat)